 Health and Welfare Benefits.

 We offer standard Company health and welfare benefits to the named executive officers as a safety net against the financial catastrophes that can result from illness, disability, or death.
-The benefits offered to the named executive officers are substantially the same as those offered to all of our regular employees, except that certain of the named executive officers have been offered an arrangement under which the Company would pay the premiums on term life insurance for the executives during their continued employment with the Company.
-During 2016, we paid term life insurance premiums, including tax "gross-ups" with respect to such premiums, for our CEO and Messrs.
-Story, Richards, and Howell.
+The benefits offered to the named executive officers are substantially the same as those offered to all our regular employees, except that certain of the named executive officers have been provided an arrangement under which the Company pays the premiums on term life insurance on their lives during their continued employment with the Company.
+During 2017, we paid term life insurance premiums, including tax "gross-ups" with respect to those premiums, for Messrs.
+Capel, Story, Richards, and Howell.

-Our tax-qualified deferred-compensation Section 401(k) Savings Plan (the "401(k) Plan") covers all of our eligible full-time employees.
-Under the 401(k) Plan, participants may elect to contribute, through salary deductions, up to 60% of their annual compensation, subject to a maximum of \$18,000, or \$24,000 for employees who are at least 50 years old.
-We provide matching contributions in the amount of 50% up to the first 6% of salary contributed under the 401(k) Plan.
-The 401(k) Plan is designed to qualify under Section 401 of the Internal Revenue Code so that the contributions by employees or by us to the 401(k) Plan, and income earned on plan contributions, are not taxable to employees until withdrawn from the 401(k) Plan, and so that contributions by us will be deductible when made.
+Our tax-qualified deferred-compensation Section 401(k) Savings Plan covers all our eligible full-time employees.
+Under the plan, participants may elect to contribute, through salary deductions, up to 60% of their annual compensation, subject to a maximum of \$18,000, or \$24,000 for employees who are at least 50 years old.
+We provide 50% matching contributions iup to the first 6% of salary contributed under the plan.
+The plan is designed to qualify under Section 401 of the Internal Revenue Code so that our employees' and our contributions, and income earned on those contributions, are not taxable to employees until withdrawn from the plan, and so that the Company's contributions are deductible when made.